On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Experiments Results

-\paragraph{Implementation details} We use the same depth and egomotion network structure from \cite{wagstaff2020self2}, implemented in \texttt{PyTorch} \cite{paszke:2017}.\footnote{available at \url{https://github.com/utiasSTARS/learned_scale_recovery}.} The depth network is a U-Net \cite{Ronneberger:2015} encoder-decoder, consisting of a ResNet18 \cite{he2016deep} encoder, and a decoder based on the networks from Monodepth2 \cite{godard2019digging} and DNet \cite{xue2020toward} (we modify Monodepth2 by adding ``dense connected prediction'' (DCP) layers from DNet).
-The egomotion network is a 7-layer CNN that takes as input a source-target image pair, and returns a 6D pose vector.
+We use the same depth and egomotion network structures from \cite{wagstaff2020self2}, implemented in PyTorch \cite{paszke:2017}.\footnote{\href{https://github.com/utiasSTARS/learned_scale_recovery}{github.com/utiasSTARS/learned\_scale\_recovery}.} The encoder-decoder depth network consists of a ResNet18 \cite{he2016deep} encoder and a decoder based on the networks from Monodepth2 \cite{godard2019digging} and DNet \cite{xue2020toward} (we modify Monodepth2 by adding `dense connected prediction' (DCP) layers from DNet).
+The egomotion network is a seven-layer CNN that takes as input a source-target image pair and returns a 6D pose vector.
 For KITTI and ScanNet experiments, we pretrain our networks on images from the Oxford RobotCar dataset \cite{RobotCarDatasetIJRR}.
-We train our models on an NVIDIA Titan V GPU for 25, 45, and 15 epochs on the KITTI (odometry and eigen splits) and ScanNet datasets respectively using the Adam optimizer \cite{Kingma:2014} ($\beta_1=0.9,\beta_2=0.999$).
-We use a learning rate of ($1\times10^{-4}$, $2\times10^{-4}$) for the depth and egomotion network respectively, that is halved four times over the duration of training.
+We train our models on an NVIDIA Titan V GPU for 25, 45, and 15 epochs on the KITTI (odometry and Eigen splits) and ScanNet datasets, respectively, using the Adam optimizer \cite{Kingma:2014} ($\beta_1=0.9,\beta_2=0.999$).
+We use learning rates of $1\times10^{-4}$ and $2\times10^{-4}$ for the depth and egomotion network, respectively, that are halved four times over the duration of training.
 During training we apply data augmentation in the form of horizontal flipping and modifications to hue, saturation, contrast, and brightness.
-For our training loss (\Cref{eq:loss_terms}), we use $\alpha=0.85$, $\lambda_{photo}=1$, $\lambda_{smooth}=0.05$, $\lambda_{GC}=0.15$.
-Each sample consists of three consecutive images (the middle target image, and its two adjacent source images).
-We evaluate the loss only on the highest resolution image scale, rather than using a multiscale approach.
-To introduce additional motion, the loss is evaluated in both the forward and inverse directions (in the inverse direction, $\mathbf{I}_t$ is used to reconstruct $\mathbf{I}_s$).
-We use the ``automasking'', ``minimum reprojection'' techniques from \cite{godard2019digging}, in addition to the self-discovered mask from \cite{bian2019unsupervised} to ignore/downweight unreliable pixels in our loss. \paragraph{Some notes on PFT} Our PFT optimization scheme uses the Adam optimizer to update the depth network weights, while the egomotion network weights are fixed.
-Following \cite{mccraith2020monocular}, we only update the depth encoder weights instead of updating the full depth network.
-We use the same hyperparameters that were used during training, and minimize the same loss function while replacing the depth smoothness loss with the depth prior loss ($\lambda_{prior}=0.1$).
-For every test set sample, 20 optimization ``epochs'' are performed.
-We perform the optimization over a minibatch, which helps with regularization and leverages available GPU memory to increase the optimization speed.
-Instead of returning the network predictions from the final epoch, we average the predictions from the last 5 epochs to prevent a noisy gradient step from negatively impacting the optimization.
-Lastly, in the course of evaluating our approach on the KITTI odometry dataset, we identified that sample-wise optimization often increases \textit{inter-frame} scale drift, since the PFT procedure can independently shift the scale factor for individual samples within the test sequences.
-To promote a uniform scale factor across an entire sequence, we incorporate the (self-supervised) online scale recovery module based on DNet \cite{xue2020toward}; for each image, we estimate the camera height (relative to the ground plane) using our depth prediction, and then normalize the corresponding translation prediction using this quantity.
-We refer the reader to \Cref{tab:vo_opt_ablation} for ablation experiments that present the accuracy of our method without applying this rescaling.
-It is important to note that this type of scale inconsistency differs from the \textit{inter-network} scale inconsistency that we addressed in this work through the introduction of tightly-coupled networks.
+For the training loss (\cref{eq:loss_terms}), we use $\alpha=0.85$, $\lambda_{P}=1$, $\lambda_{S}=0.05$, and $\lambda_{G}=0.15$.
+Each sample consists of three consecutive images (the middle target image and its two adjacent source images).
+We evaluate the loss only at the highest-resolution image scale, rather than using a multi-scale approach.
+The loss is evaluated in both the forward and inverse directions (in the inverse direction, $\mathbf{I}_t$ is used to reconstruct $\mathbf{I}_s$) to maximize data efficiency.
+We use the `automasking' and `minimum reprojection' techniques from \cite{godard2019digging} in addition to the self-discovered mask from \cite{bian2019unsupervised} to ignore/downweight unreliable pixels that break the photometric consistency assumptions.